fsantanna/pingus/ceu/README.md

     It is the lingua franca of the industry.
     Moreso, the C syntax that C++ is based on is also the basis for Java, C#, JavaScript, and many other languages.
-    Even if you don’t know C++, the odds are good you can understand the code samples here with a little bit of effort.
+    Even if you do not know C++, the odds are good you can understand the code samples here with a little bit of effort.
 -->